mugiwaraluffy56/OJT/README.md

 ## 3. Core Concepts and Technology

-### 3.1.
-The AI Engine: Transformer-Based Classification

-The core of this tool is a transformer-based language model from the Hugging Face ecosystem.
-The current implementation utilizes `microsoft/MiniLM-L12-H384-uncased`, a distilled version of BERT that offers a balance of performance and efficiency.
-This model is capable of understanding the contextual nuances of language, making it well-suited for classifying complex legal texts like software licenses.

-### 3.2.
-Train-then-Infer Workflow

-This project now follows a more robust and efficient "train-then-infer" workflow.
-A dedicated script, `train.py`, is used to fine-tune the AI model on the dataset of license texts.
+This project is built on a modern "train-then-infer" workflow.
+A dedicated script, `train.py`, is used to fine-tune a `microsoft/MiniLM-L12-H384-uncased` model on the dataset of license texts.
 This process creates a fine-tuned model that is saved to the `fine-tuned-model` directory.
-The `license-detect` command then loads this pre-trained, fine-tuned model for fast and efficient inference, without the need to retrain every time.
+The CLI and API then load this pre-trained, fine-tuned model for fast and efficient inference.

-### 3.3.
-The Scanner: Codebase Analysis

-The `CodeGalaxyScanner` is responsible for finding potential license files within a codebase.
-It recursively scans the specified directory and uses a set of heuristics to identify files that are likely to contain license information.
-Currently, it looks for files named `LICENSE` or `COPYING`, or any file that contains the word "license" (case-insensitive) within its first 1024 bytes.

 ## 4. Features

 -   **State-of-the-Art AI Model**: Utilizes a `microsoft/MiniLM-L12-H384-uncased` model for semantic text classification.
--   **Dedicated Training Pipeline**: A `train.py` script for fine-tuning the model on your custom dataset.
+-   **Dedicated Training Pipeline**: A `train.py` script for fine-tuning the model on your custom dataset, with a basic evaluation pipeline.
 -   **Saved and Reusable Model**: The fine-tuned model is saved to disk, allowing for fast inference without retraining.
+-   **Multiple Interfaces**:
+    -   **CLI**: For local analysis of files and directories.
+    -   **REST API**: For programmatic access and integration.
+-   **Dockerized**: Comes with a `Dockerfile` and `docker-compose.yml` for easy and reproducible deployment.
--   **Extensible and Scalable Dataset**: The training dataset can be easily expanded by adding new license files.
+-   **Extensible Dataset**: The training dataset can be easily expanded by adding new license files.
 -   **Automated Data Sourcing**: A utility script, `download_licenses.py`, is included to fetch license texts from the official SPDX license list.
--   **Recursive Directory Scanning**: The tool can analyze entire codebases to identify license files.
--   **Simple and Clean CLI**: A single command interface for ease of use.

 ## 5. Installation Guide

-### 5.1.
-Prerequisites

--   Python 3.9 or higher
--   `pip` package manager

-### 5.2.
-Step-by-Step Installation

 1.  **Clone the repository:**
     ```sh